Discovery (law): England and Wales

-Criminal Disclosure
+Criminal disclosure

 Criminal disclosure is the process by which the Crown, typically through the Crown Prosecution Service, provides the defence with relevant information discovered during the course of a criminal investigation.
 The disclosure process helps protect the right to a fair trial.
 Every accused person has a right to a fair trial.
-This right is a fundamental part of our legal system and is guaranteed by Article 6 of the European Convention on Human Rights (ECHR).
+This right is a fundamental part of the legal system in England and Wales and is guaranteed by Article 6 of the European Convention on Human Rights (ECHR).

 The test for what information should be provided during disclosure is set by section 3 of the Criminal Procedure and Investigations Act 1996 (CPIA).
 This requires the Crown to provide all information which might be reasonably capable of undermining the prosecution case or assisting the defence case.
 This standard is an ongoing obligation throughout the lifespan of a criminal investigation and trial.
 While the majority of disclosure will likely take place at the outset of a trial - usually at or before the Pre-trial Preparation Hearing (PTPH), multiple disclosures may occur throughout a case as required.

 Detailed guidance on the manner in which disclosure is undertaken is offered by the Code of Practice for the CPIA 1996 and the Attorney General's Disclosure Guidelines.

 The Attorney General's Disclosure Guidelines provide: